Neutone/neutone_sdk/README.md

 Some audio models will delay the audio for a certain amount of samples.
 This depends on the architecture of each particular model.
 In order for the wet and dry signal that is going through the plugin to be aligned users are required to report how many samples of delay their model induces.
 The `calc_model_delay_samples` can be used to specify the number of samples of delay.
 RAVE models on average have one buffer of delay (2048 samples) which is communicated statically in the `calc_model_delay_samples` method and can be seen in the examples.
 Models implemented with overlap-add will have a delay equal to the number of samples used for crossfading as seen in the [Demucs model wrapper](https://neutone.space/2023/06/17/implementing-models-with-overlap-add-in-neutone/) or the [spectral filter example](examples/example_spectral_filter.py).

 Calculating the delay your model adds can be difficult, especially since there can be multiple different sources of delay that need to be combined (e.g. cossfading delay, filter delay, lookahead buffer delay, and / or neural networks trained on unaligned dry and wet audio).
-To help with correctly reporting delay, we provide tools for automatically calculating delay, please see the [Benchmarking Latency](#latency) section for more details.
+It's worth spending some extra time testing the model in your DAW to make sure the delay is being reported correctly.

 ### Lookbehind Buffers